2020/2021 Grand Slam Sports Tournaments

 CONDUCT: If any manager or head coach is thrown out of any game by the umpire, that manager WILL NOT be eligible to coach/manage in his/her team's next scheduled game.
 The Tournament Director and/or UIC can override this rule by letting the manager coach in his/her next game if he/they so choose.
 NO ALCOHOLIC BEVERAGES ALLOWED.

-GAME LENGTH/OFFICIAL GAME: 8-U through 10-U = 6 innings or 1:30; 11-U & 12-U = 1:40; 13-U through 18-U = 1:45.
+GAME LENGTH/OFFICIAL GAME: 8-U through 10-U = 6 innings or 1:30; 11-U & 12-U = 6-innings or 1:40; 13-U through 18-U = 7-innings or 1:45.
 NO DROP DEAD TIME LIMIT!
 ALL State Directors will have the option of setting their OWN game time limits for each individual age division.
 No game will be played out after time limit or inning limit.
 In elimination play, games have to be played out until there is a winner!
 When time limit is up & home team is batting & home team is ahead, the game is over regardless of score!
 We will NOT complete the inning.
 The Final score is the score at the end of the time limit!
 Umpires will keep official time.
 NO Time Limit in Championship Games except after JUNE 1st.
 From August 1st to June 1st we will stick with the individual age division time limit for ALL games including the Championship game to try and avoid late finishes on a Sunday night prior to a school day on Monday.

 OFFICIAL GAME: In the event of natural occurrences to include weather, field conditions, or any other situation that causes a game to be STOPPED and it can not be physically or reasonably continued, the game will be considered an official game if the teams have played 3 1/2 innings with the Home Team winning or 4 complete innings if the Home Team was losing after 3 1/2 innings.
 If stoppage is required after the 4th inning, the winner will be determined based on the last inning both teams completed an equal number of times at bat.
 For instance, if the Visitors are batting in the top of the 5th and they score 3 runs to go up 5 to 4, if the game is STOPPED, the Home Team will be declared the winner because at the bottom of the 4th, they were winning, 4 - 2.
 This is based on a STOPPED game that cannot be completed for various reasons to include time constraints, not a POSTPONED or DELAYED game that can be continued.
 If stoppage is required before a game can be considered "official", and the game cannot be continued: During pool pay OR bracket play, the team winning after the last complete inning (that was played) will be considered the winner UNLESS the Home team takes the lead in the bottom of the inning that the game was stopped.
 Example: Visitors lead 3-2 and do NOT score in top of 2nd inning, home team takes the lead 4-3 in bottom of the 2nd but game is stopped prior to the inning being completed; final score is 4-3 in favor of the home team.
 Only Tournament and/or Site Directors can STOP a game and consider it an official game.
 Games that are NOT started and are officially cancelled will go down as a 0-0 tie.